10 Things to Do in Nashville in July

 Cumberland Park| ©Daniel Lobo

-The capital of Tennessee was built around the river and so there are many festivals designed to celebrate it.
-If you plan to visit Nashville in September you can participate in the Cumberland River Festival and if you travel in July you can attend the Cumberland Park Water Fest, a green lung located next to the John Seigenthaler Bridge.
+The capital of Tennessee was built around the river, which is why there are so many festivals celebrating it.
+If you plan to visit Nashville in September, you can take part in the Cumberland River Festival, and if you travel in July, you can attend the Cumberland Park Water Festival, a green space located next to the John Seigenthaler Bridge.

-The Cumberland Park Water Fest aims to promote water awareness and also explain to visitors the importance of the river through interactive activities with environmental slogans.
-This festival also includes live music performances, educational exhibits, water slides, children's activities and river tours.
+The Cumberland Park Water Festival aims to promote awareness about water use and also explain to visitors the importance of the river through interactive activities with environmental messages.
+This festival also includes live music performances, educational exhibits, water slides, children's activities, and river excursions.

-During the festival you can also take river tours such as kayaking activities, dinner or lunch cruises and boat excursions.
+During the festival, you can also take river tours such as kayaking, dinner or lunch cruises, and boat excursions.

 Details of interest